Daphine2297/Daphine2297/README.md

 ● You can use R, Python, SAS Enterprise Miner or any other tool

-● Data can be found at http://bit.ly/w-data -automatic!
+● Data can be found at http://bit.ly/w-data

   will be predicted score if a student studies for 9.25 hrs/ day?